Thomas Marshburn

-Thomas Henry Marshburn (born August 29, 1960) is an American physician and a NASA astronaut.
+Thomas Henry "Tom" Marshburn (born August 29, 1960) is an American physician and a former NASA astronaut.
 He is a veteran of three spaceflights to the International Space Station and holds the record for the oldest person to perform a spacewalk at 61 years old.

 Education

-Marshburn was born in Statesville, North Carolina.
+Marshburn was born in Statesville, North Carolina, as the son of Robert Marshburn (1920–1988) and Gladys Marshburn (née Grier) (1923–2013).
 Marshburn graduated from Henderson High School in Atlanta, Georgia, in 1978.
-He obtained a Bachelor of Science degree in Physics from Davidson College, North Carolina, in 1982, and a Master's degree in Engineering Physics from the University of Virginia in 1984.
-He received a Doctor of Medicine degree from Wake Forest University in 1989, and a Master of Medical Science from the University of Texas Medical Branch in 1997.
+He obtained a Bachelor of Science degree in physics from Davidson College in North Carolina in 1982, and a Master of Science degree in engineering physics from the University of Virginia in 1984.
+He received a Doctor of Medicine degree from Wake Forest University in 1989, and a Master of Medical Science degree from the University of Texas Medical Branch in 1997.
 He trained in emergency medicine and worked in emergency rooms in Texas and Massachusetts.

 Special honors and organizations

 Marshburn's awards include the NASA Superior Achievement award (1998), Space and Life Sciences Division Special Space Flight Achievement Award (2003, 2004) and the Lyndon B. Johnson Space Center Superior Achievement Award (January 2004).
 Marshburn is a member of the Aircraft Owners and Pilots Association, the American Academy of Emergency Medicine and the Aerospace Medical Association.